basho/basho_docs/content/riak/kv/2.0.2/using/admin/riak-admin.md

 ## search

-The search command provides sub-commands for various administrative work related to the new Riak Search.
+The search command provides sub-commands for various administrative work related to the new Riak search.

 ```bash
 riak-admin search <command>